AdobeDocs/experience-platform.en/help/tags/ui/administration/manage-permissions.md

 ![Select product](../../images/ui/administration/manage-permissions/select-product.png)

 A list of product profiles displays.
-A product profile links a a group of permissions to a group of users that you assign.
+A product profile is a construct that links a a group of permissions to a group of users.
 From here, you can create a new profile to configure, or you can select an existing product profile from the list to edit (assuming you have admin rights for that profile).

 ![Product profiles](../../images/ui/administration/manage-permissions/product-profiles.png)